 I am looking for:

-Psychiatric hospitals are often seen by clients as stressful environments, impersonal and understaffed.
-They can feel a high degree of stigma and loss of autonomy during admission.
-Transfers to psychiatric hospital are often disorganised, which may have consequences to, for example, existing treatment for a medical condition.
+Transfers to psychiatric hospitals are often disorganised, which may have consequences to, for example, existing treatment for a medical condition.
 Psychiatric hospitals find it difficult to replicate a home environment with clients often exposed to unhappy, agitated or disruptive people.

-Claimont live-in services offer highly personalised care to clients as an alternative to psychiatric hospital admission.
+Claimont private live in care services offer highly personalised care to clients as an alternative to psychiatric hospital admission.
 We are also able to provide 24/7, round-the-clock support if clients are severely agitated or sleep is disturbed, or single 12 hour shifts when clients or relatives prefer daytime or night shifts only.

 All mental illnesses with severe symptoms present a similar range of consequences, which cause significant dysfunction, and require expert monitoring and supervision to keep clients safe, prevent deterioration and treat the condition.